Current as of May 2017

 What are your green living goals and beliefs?

 When it comes to green living, I believe that…

-- Eco-advocates should be honest about how much work it can be to go green.
-There is a learning curve.
-That said, with support I know that any family can make green changes.
+- Eco-advocates should be brutally honest about how much work it can be to go green.
+There’s a learning curve for sure, but not everyone talks about it.

 - Kids need more nature in their lives.
 Kids who don’t love nature won’t care about conserving it.

-How can I connect and stay connected with Growing a Green Family?
+How can I connect with Growing a Green Family?

 - Got questions or comments?
 Contact me here.